Programs for children

 The program also includes newsletters and special surprises.
 All year one students are welcome to join.
 Sue can be seen in the library – next time you’re in, see if you can spot her buzzing around!

-The Subi Kids Crew (SKC) program is unique opportunity for motivated children to develop their sense of civic responsibility and participation.
-The program gives local children the chance to learn about many aspects of citizenship, including having their say about projects and programs the city is planning and contributing to community events.
-This year, SKC members were involved in a variety of activities including Perth International Arts Festival, public speaking training, assisting to choose new children’s library books and raising flags at the NAIDOC ceremony.
+The Subi Kids Crew (SKC) program is unique opportunity for motivated children to develop their sense of civic responsibility and develop their leadership skills.
+The program gives local children the chance to learn about many aspects of citizenship, including having their say about projects and programs the city is planning and taking part in personal development opportunities.

 Subi's future - for kids